All you ever wanted to know about getting married in the Church but were afraid to ask!

 information useful in the planning of your wedding. - Rev. MacRae

 Both parties must be at least 16 years of age.
 You will also require two witnesses, normally the Best Man and the Chief Bridesmaid, both of whom must be 16 or over to sign the papers.
 Obtain two copies of The Marriage Notice from a Scottish Registrar’s Office.
 Our local office is in Cumbernauld [telephone 01236 632740] Complete these and return them, along with your birth certificates, any divorce papers and the stipulated fee.
 This should be done no more than three months and not less than three weeks before the wedding.

 One of you personally must uplift the Marriage Schedule sometime during the week prior to the wedding date.
 This Schedule must be brought to the church on the day of the wedding.
 There it is signed and witnessed.
 It then must be returned to the Registrar within three working days, otherwise the marriage is invalid.

-You need to decide if you would like the Church Organist to play at your wedding.
-If there is someone else you would like to play, maybe a friend or relative, that is also possible.
-If this is the case it would be courteous to inform the church organist and he would still be paid a fee.
+You need to decide if you would like the Church organist to play at your wedding.
+It is also possible to have someone else, such as a friend or family member, play.
+If this is the case it would be courteous to inform the Church organist and he would still be paid a fee.

-In any event it is your responsibility to arrange for an organist.
+In any event it is your responsibility to arrange for the music.
 The church organist is Alastair Sim, email him or, even better, come along and share worship with us (11am each Sunday).
 This will provide an opportunity to meet both the minister and the organist.